 And his name was Danny Phantom.

 Jacqueline froze as she reached the last stair.
 She could see someone looking around in her room.
 She recognized the figure immediately.
 It's him!
 He survived.
 The girl rushed to her room and gasped at what she saw.
 Sitting in front of her bed was the ghost who had saved her life.
 The teen couldn't believe her eyes, there was a real ghost in her very own bedroom!
 Jacqueline gave the creature a friendly smile, wondering what she should say to him.
 Just as last night, she didn't feel any fear being near him.
 He sat on his backlegs, giving her a curious look with his head slightly tilted to the left.

 "I'm sorry, I didn't mean to scare you.
-I just...I wanted to thank you for saving our lives."
+I just...I want to thank you for saving our lives."